Accessibility statement

 3.1 While there are behaviours in the definitions of non-academic misconduct which might also be categorised as criminal, it is important to understand that the University cannot investigate incidents as crimes.

 3.2 An incident of misconduct may also be reported to the police, either by an impacted person, a witness, or by the University.
 The University will normally respect the decision of the impacted person of whether or not to report the matter to the police.
 However, the University may investigate the incident on its own volition, and in exceptional circumstances, following a risk assessment, may report an incident to the police against the wishes of the impacted person.
-Such a decision will consider the duty of care and safeguarding of the University community.
+Such a decision take into account the seriousness of an incident, the nature of the circumstances, and the safeguarding of the University community and/or the individual/s impacted.
 The University will explain its decision and the reasons to the impacted person either in advance or as soon as possible after the report is made.

 3.3 A student subject to this disciplinary procedure who is also subject to a police investigation will be asked to keep the Conduct and Respect team updated on the progress of the police case.
 The University may temporarily suspend a disciplinary investigation until the criminal justice matter has concluded.
 The University reserves the right to proceed with the disciplinary procedure when a student has been acquitted in criminal proceedings.